 Definition of Efficient Equipment

-In order for this characterization to apply, the high-efficiency equipment must be a standard ENERGY STAR qualified compact fluorescent lamp.
+In order for this characterization to apply, the high-efficiency equipment must be a standard qualified compact fluorescent lamp.

 Definition of Baseline Equipment

 The baseline equipment is assumed to be an EISA qualified incandescent or halogen as provided in the table provided in the Electric Energy Savings section.